Jaysen-Ma/mt5-python-etl/README.md

 # ETL for MT5 Based Data

-This repository contains an ETL (Extract, Transform, Load) pipeline designed to process and store financial data from MetaTrader5 into a local database using ArcticDB.
+This repository contains an ETL (Extract, Transform, Load) pipeline designed to process and store financial data from MetaTrader5 into a S3 bucket using ArcticDB.
 The ETL process includes fetching raw data, applying various financial features, and storing both symbol-specific and universal features.

 ## Folder Structure